MicrosoftDocs/customer-voice/fp-docs/troubleshoot.md

 ## Connector permission failure error in Flow

-If you receive an error that an error that your connection has an issue, you must:
+If you receive an error stating that your connection is invalid or there is a problem with the flow's trigger, you must:

 1. Open Microsoft Flow.

 2. In the left pane, select **Data** > **Connections**.

-3. Find the connection having issue, and select **Fix connection**.
+3. Search for the **Microsoft Forms Pro** connection and delete it.

+    > [!NOTE]
+    > If you have created multiple connections for Microsoft Forms Pro, you must delete all of them.

+4. Select **New connection** to create a new connection.

+5. From the list of connections, search for **Microsoft Forms Pro** and select it.

+6. In the confirmation window, select **Create**, and then enter your credentials.

+7. Open the flow in which the error occurred.

+8. Go to the action causing the error.
+The connection you created is displayed.

+9. Select the connection from the list.
+The error will be resolved after selecting the connection and flow will work fine.